-The SonicFloTM valve controls the flow of gas fuel to the combustion system of an industrial or utility gas turbine.

-This unique high recovery design yields a flow characteristic unaffected by discharge pressure at very low pressure ratios (P1/P2) [contact Woodward for specific recovery information].
-The high recovery design has an approximate equal percentage flow characteristic from 0% to 15% stroke and a linear flow characteristic from 15% to 100% stroke.
-The design integrates the valve and actuator into a compact assembly.
+The SonicFlo valve controls the flow of gas fuel to the combustion system of an industrial or utility gas turbine.
+The unique design yields a linear flow characteristic unaffected by discharge pressure up to a pressure ratio (P2/P1) of at least 0.8.
+The design also integrates the valve and actuator into a compact assembly.
+The key characteristics of this valve are a highly linear critical gas flow versus stroke relationship at constant upstream pressure.
 The integral actuator is a single-acting spring-loaded design for failsafe operation.
 The actuator includes an onboard hydraulic filter for last chance filtration of the fluid to ensure reliability of the servo valve and actuator.
 The servo valve is electrically redundant with triple coil design.
-A triple coil LVDT (linear variable differential transformer) directly coupled to the hydraulic piston provides feedback for the actuator.
+Feedback for the actuator is provided by a dual coil, dual rod LVDT (linear variable differential transformer) directly coupled to the hydraulic piston.

 Figure 1-1.
-High Recovery SonicFlo Gas Fuel Control Valves
+SonicFlo Gas Fuel Control Valves (2", 3")